uditalias/injex/README.md

 ## Quick start

-Lets start by creating an Injex container to manage our modules and dependencies, once created and bootstraped, you don't need to interact with it any more, everything will just work.
+Lets start by creating an Injex container to manage our modules and dependencies, you can think of a container as a big box with all your project modules (classes) inside of it.
+Once created and bootstraped, you don't have to interact with it any more, everything will just work as you will see in the following sections.

-### Creating new Injex container
+### Create Injex container
 ```typescript
 // index.ts